-(c) Certain exclusive licences to conduct media sales management services for Multi-media On-board business have been granted to the Group, the respective licences expire in 2012.
+(c) Certain exclusive licences to conduct media sales agency and management business on selected bus shelters and to solicit advertising business on bill board owned by the Government of the Hong Kong Special Administrative Region have been granted to the Group, and the respective licences will expire in periods from 2014 to 2017.
 Under such licences, the Group has committed to pay licence fees or royalty fees at a pre-determined percentage of the net advertising rental received.
 The future minimum guaranteed licence fees or royalty fees are as follows:

 The Group

-2011 2010
+2012 2011

 \$'000 \$'000

-Within 1 year 16,696 29,713
+Within 1 year 41,588 16,696

-After 1 year but within 5 years - 16,696
+After 1 year but within 5 years 114,117

-16,696 46,409
+155,705 16,696